J0rgeSerran0/DotNetExtensions/README.md

 ![C# Logo](/images/CSharp.png)

-I want to share with you  some C# Extensions that I have used sometime in my projects.
+<p>I want to share with you  some C# Extensions that I have used sometime in my projects.
 I hope that helps.
 The source code has two projects:

-A project with the Extensions in C#, and a demo project to show you the use of all them.
+A project with the Extensions in C#, and a demo project to show you the use of all them.</p>

-<p>Then an HTML tag with crazy **markup**!</p>